isabella232/OfficeDocs-AlchemyInsights-pr.nl-NL/AlchemyInsights/identify-inbox-rule-activity-in-audit-logs.md

 ---
-title: Regel activiteiten voor Postvak in in auditlogboeken ms.author: chrisda
+title: Activiteit in postvak IN identificeren in auditlogboeken ms.author: chrisda
 author: chrisda
 manager: dansimp